node-migrator-bot/Q-Oper8/README.md

 Then just add the last line exactly as shown above.
 That's it!  *Q-Oper8* will do the rest.

+By default, Q-Oper8 will assume that your child process *actionMethod()* function is synchronous and that it will return the result as shown above.
+However, you'll often require the use of asynchronous logic in your *actionMethod()* function, in which case the result must be returned via a callback function.
+To cater for this, the childProcess.handler() function can take a second argument:

+       isAsync // true|false

+Here's the previous example, written as an asynchronous version:

+       var childProcess = require('qoper8').childProcess;

+       var actionMethod = function(action, callback) {
+         console.log("Action method: Process " + process.pid + ": action = " + JSON.stringify(action));
+         var result = "method completed for " + process.pid + " at " + new Date().toLocaleTimeString();
+         callback(result)
+       };

+       childProcess.handler(actionMethod, true);

 ## Defining the master Node Results Handler method

 You define this in the master Node process.
 Here's an example that will package up the resonses from the child Processes